philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/MitoGenomes/README.md

 YOu should have results in a matter of seconds.
 The best "hits" are at the top.
 Which species does our sequence match?
 How similar is our sequence to the sequences in the NCBI database?

 The NCBI database has data from all sorts of genes.
 We can also search another database, the Barcode of Life Database ([BOLD](https://boldsystems.org/)) that is much more focused.
-BOLD is specifically designed for species identifcation and contains mainly mitochondrial cytochrome oxidase I (COI) gene sequences.
+BOLD is specifically designed for species identifcation and contains mainly mitochondrial cytochrome oxidase I (COI or COX1) gene sequences.

 Go to the BOLD website and click on the "Identification" link at the top of the page.
 Copy and paste a COI sequence into this box and search.
-What species does this sequence belong to?
+What species does this sequence most resemble?

+BOLD also creates a tree of results so you can visualize how similar your query sequence is to sequences in the database.
+Examine the tree.
+Do you feel confident that your sequence belongs to the species to which it was assigned?